FidelityInternational/cicimages-tools/exercises/CI/introduction_to_ci/README.md

 **Note:** Before going any further do the following:
 - `cd YOUR_CLONE_OF_THIS REPO`
 - `source ./bin/env`
-- `cd `
+- `cd introduction_to_ci`

 In this exercise you will be working using a CI server called Concourse.
 We've done the hard bit and have provided you with your very own Concourse installation.
 We've also provided you with a GIT server for your CI server to talk to.
-To start everything up, run: cic up
+To start everything up, run: `cic up`

 If all is well you should see the following:
 ```